Pantanal Wetlands, Brazil

 Regional Culinary Delights

-• Moqueca Pantaneira: A fish stew cooked in coconut milk with local spices, reflecting the region’s tropical influences.
+A local variation of moqueca, this fish stew is cooked in coconut milk with regional spices, reflecting tropical influences.

 The Pantanal Wetlands in Brazil offer a unique opportunity to experience one of the world’s largest and most diverse freshwater wetland ecosystems.
 For travelers seeking comfort and immersion in nature, several outstanding hotels and lodges cater to varying preferences and budgets.